The HUD functions are organised as follows:

 The purpose of this is to simulate things such as being grounded by your parents or being very very poor.

-IMPORTANT: There is also no way to undo this option, and should you use it, you will have to wait the indicated number of Sundays before you start receiving your allowance again.
+IMPORTANT: There is also no way to undo this option, and should you use it, you will have to wait the indicated number of weeks before you start receiving your allowance again.
 That money will also be completely lost, you will not receive all of it back once the pause is over.

 You do not need to log in every Sunday to receive your allowance; if you spend a month without logging in, when you log back in you will have received your whole month’s worth of money.